frimelle/markets-berlin/README.md

 ### Idea

 This project was created as part of our Open Data course at the HTW Berlin with Michael Hörz.
 The idea was to create an app of some sorts using open data and only other open data tools (i.e. no google maps).
 Initially we had a different plan, but sadly it wasn't realisable within the scope of our course so we went on the lookout for something else and stumbled across the data mentioned above.
-We quickly agreed that it would be a sensible thing to make, because at that time there was no overview of the plaes you could go, let alone complete data on everything, even if you researched everything yourself.
+We quickly agreed that it would be a sensible thing to make, because at that time there was no overview of the places you could go, let alone complete data on everything, even if you researched everything yourself.

 ### Use Cases